Congressional District # 01

 EPA completed the Third Five-Year Review for the site on September 22, 2011.
 The assessment of the review found that the remedy is currently protective of human health and the environment.
 Based on the site inspection, monitoring data and communication with operation and maintenance personnel, no inappropriate land or groundwater use has been identified.
 Exposure pathways that could result in unacceptable risks are being controlled through the implemented remedial action, and land and groundwater use restrictions are in place and effective.
 Long-term protectiveness of the remedial action will be verified by continued monitoring of the landfill gas and groundwater conditions at the site, as well as continued compliance with use restrictions provided by the institutional controls.

 EPA and WDNR are currently evaluating the results of a pilot test that was performed at the site to determine whether long-term changes to the remedy can be made at the site.
 The pilot test was conducted by the PRPs to evaluate whether or not groundwater conditions exist at the site that would support long-term shutdown of the groundwater extraction and treatment system.
-EPA anticipates that it will complete its evaluate of the pilot test in 2014.
+EPA anticipates that it will complete its evaluate of the pilot test by the end of October 2011.

 ContactsRemedial Project Manager, U.S. EPA